jtippett/jjfs/docs/user-guide.md

 ### Managing Conflicts

-If you edit the same line in the same file from multiple mounts simultaneously, jj creates conflict markers:
+jj creates conflict markers when you edit the same line in the same file from multiple mounts simultaneously:

 ```
 <<<<<<< Conflict 1 of 1